-The Rural Transport Programme started in 2002 and provided services in rural areas where there was no access to public transport, these services are still as important today and must continue.
-There are still areas and people who require the service.
 The free-travel pass is accepted on all Local Link services.
 There must be adequate cover for free-travel pass holders to Local Link companies

-Greater transparency is needed on how RTP and PSO budgets are divided and a breakdown of each made available.
+Increase in the Budget for Rural Transport Programme and delivery of public transport in rural areas is needed.
+Also greater transparency is needed on how RTP and PSO budgets are divided and a breakdown of each made available.